feathersjs/feathers/README.md

 The [Feathers docs](http://docs.feathersjs.com) are loaded with awesome stuff and tell you every thing you need to know about using and configuring Feathers.

+## Dependencies

+Here's a list of third party dependencies and why they may be included when using the feathers generator.

+- axios
+  - A Fetch API alternative that works in Node 16 and older.
+Used in the default tests.
+- feathers-sequelize
+  - Known bug, you may need this if you use SQL, but it get's included in generated projects regardless.
+Feel free to remove it.
+- install
+  - Included for compatibility... will be removed in Feathers v6
+- mocha (Installed upon request)
+- shx
+  - A set of convenient shell utilities.
+Used by default on generated tests.
+- winston
+  - A very popular logger with many plugins.
+This is easy to remove should you prefer another logger.
+There are no tight integrations with Feathers by default, it's merely preconfigured with the bare minimum.

 ## License

 Copyright (c) 2022 [Feathers contributors](https://github.com/feathersjs/feathers/graphs/contributors)